 Shannon Potts and Jane Lucas, Peer Review Managers

 4.1.
 The Manuscript Submission Form addresses ADA’s policies on 1) originality and authorship, 2) copyright assignment, and 3) potential conflict of interest and outlines the Association’s permission policies related to reuse and post prints.
 ADA will also accept ICMJE's Uniform Disclosure Form for Potential Conflicts of Interest.
-The corresponding author may complete the form on behalf of all authors and upload it with their article files during submission or send it by email attachment to the Editorial Office ( ).
+The corresponding author may complete the electronic submission form on behalf of all authors and upload it with their article files during submission or send it by email attachment to the Editorial Office ( ).

 4.1.2.
 Statement of Originality and Authorship.
 Diabetes Care subscribes to the requirements stated in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals that authorship implies substantial contributions to conception and design or analysis and interpretation of data and drafting of the article or critical revision for important intellectual content.
 The editor reserves the right to query authorship contribution.

 Any requested changes to authorship (addition or removal of an author) after the initial submission of a manuscript should be made in writing to the(please cc all co-authors in the email).
 The new author list must be provided, along with a justification for the change.
 The author(s) being added or removed should send separate correspondence consenting to the change.